Bluiss/winchester-bike-club/README.md

 The website is comprised of three pages which are accessible from the navigation menu (home page, trails & newsletter).
-•	All Pages on the website have: o	A responsive navigation bar at the top of all pages, allows the user to navigate through the site.
+•	All Pages on the website have:

+•	A responsive navigation bar at the top of all pages, allows the user to navigate through the site.
 To the left of the navigation bar is an image of WMTB club’s logo.
 To the right of the navigation bar are the links to the site’s pages (home page, trails & newsletter).
 To allow a good user experience of the site, when viewing with mobile devices the navigation links change to a burger toggler.
 This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.

 Reference - https://codepen.io/alvarotrigo/pen/MWEJEWG

-o	A footer which contains social media icon links to Instagram, Twitter, YouTube & Facebook.
+A footer which contains social media icon links to Instagram, Twitter, YouTube & Facebook.
 Icons were used to keep the footer clean and because they are universally recognisable.

 •	Home Page.
 -	Hero image that states the club’s moto and main header
 - 	Reference - https://codetheweb.blog/fullscreen-image-hero/ - hero image